WHAT IS HELI SKIING?

-I’m sure you are wondering why fat skis make such a big difference?
-First of all, the fatter the ski, the more likely you are to stay on top of the snow, if you are skiing on a ski with a narrow sidecut or waist, the ski will sink into the snow and make it harder to start and finish a turn.
+First of all, the fatter the ski, the more likely you are to stay on top of the snow.
+If you’re skiing on a ski with a narrow sidecut or waist, the ski will sink into the snow and make it harder to start and finish a turn.
 You can even skid in powder on fat skis!
 Fat skis also allow skiers to go much faster and still feel confident and in control.
 Often you ski on a longer ski in the powder as well, so you have both length and width working for you.

 If you ski somewhere that has a cat skiing operation as a part of the ski area, take advantage and spend a day out on the cat skiing powder on fat skis.
 It will be a great way to increase your confidence and skill on the fat skis in the powder.